bdavis12302/2020-2016-Summer-Olympic-Data/README.md

 Questions I want to answer: <br>
 1. What is the average age of an Olympic athlete in 2016?
 2020?
 Compare.
-   - Are there events that tend to have older compeditors?
-Meaning, is the mean age of athletes competing in a specific event greater than 30?
+   - Are there events that tend to have older competitors?
+Meaning, is the mean age of athletes competing in a specific event greater than 30?<br>
-2. Who are the 5 oldest athletes and who are the 5 youngest athletes in 2020?
+6. Who are the 5 oldest athletes and who are the 5 youngest athletes in 2020?
-   - What country are they from?
+   - What country are they from? <br>
    - What sport do they compete in?
-What is the age distribution of their sport in 2020?
+What is the age distribution of their sport in 2020? <br>
    - Did any of these athletes compete in 2016?
-   - Do any of them compete in the events that tend to have older compeditors?
+   - Do any of them compete in the events that tend to have older competitors?
+5. Which Olympic athlete has the most medals in 2016? <br>
 3. What are the top medaling countries in 2016?
 2020?
 Compare.
 4. Does the United States have more female or male medalists in 2020?
-5. Which Olympic athlete has the most medals in 2016?
+   - What is the average age of United States Male Medalists?
+Of United States Female Medalists?
+Of All United States Medalists?

 Clear Steps for Project: <br>
 The first step for the project will be to build a space for it to live on Github.
 Next, I will load the data and format it nicely for our purposes.
 Then I will work on each question one at a time, working to find meaningful answers and documenting as I go.
 Finally, I will write up a summary to include in the report.
 I will also create a video to show off our hard work.